 Samantha Sutton and the Temple of Traitors picks up where its predecessor, The Winter of the Warrior Queen, left off.
 Samantha and her teenage video game-loving brother Evan are back home in California after an eventful excavation in Cambridge, England, that left Evan injured and Samantha suffering from recurring nightmares and anxiety.
 The events of the previous two novels have taken their toll on the “Archaeo Kid”, who has been left shaken after surviving a couple of failed attempts on her life and who would now rather spend the summer with her friends at summer camp than risk being at the mercy of the series’ chief antagonist, the disgraced archaeology student Adam Quint, once more.
 The once eager Samantha has matured and grown increasingly cautious of the world and people around her.
 It’s clear that her relationship with her uncle Jay has suffered somewhat as she feels she can no longer trust him to keep her and Evan out of harm’s way but her love for archaeology remains as strong as ever.

 So it’s with some reluctance that Samantha eventually agrees to forgo a summer of archery and rafting to join her uncle on his latest (mis)adventure.
 This time, the action takes place in Cambodia and sees the Suttons get caught up in the production of a Hollywood adaptation of Evan’s favourite video game series, Pillager of the Past.
-Yes, any similarities to the first Tomb Raider film and its protagonist are entirely intentional; Jacobs is a self-confessed fan of the series.
+Any similarities to the first Tomb Raider film and its protagonist are entirely intentional; Jacobs is a self-confessed fan of the series.

-I don’t want to risk revealing too much about the plot as it takes some time (several chapters in fact) for Samantha to realize that her uncle’s research in Cambodia is being bankrolled by the film studio in exchange for his expertise, a plot point that’s barely hinted at in the novel’s listing on Amazon:
+I don’t want to risk revealing too much about the plot as it takes some time (several chapters in fact) for Samantha to realise that her uncle’s research in Cambodia is being bankrolled by the film studio in exchange for his expertise, a plot point that’s barely hinted at in the novel’s listing on Amazon:

 Ancient ruins, a hidden city, and a territorial conflict only Samantha Sutton can diffuse.